8 common interview questions with example answers

 Tell me about a time you conflicted with a coworker.
 How did you resolve it?

-No matter how pleasant and friendly you are, you’ve probably disagreed with a coworker.
-Despite these instances often being unpleasant, they’re great for interviews.
-Many interviewers like to ask candidates about their approach to dealing with coworker conflicts.
+No matter how pleasant you are, you’ve probably disagreed with a coworker.
+Those moments are unpleasant—but they’re great interview material, and many interviewers ask about them.

 Sample answer